 The active ingredient in Neutralise is concentrated Vitamin C, a totally safe ingredient for your soil and plants.
-When Neutralise is added to chlorinated water, the Vitamin C is rapidly oxidised by the chlorine and chloramine.
-In this process the chlorine compounds are reduced to chloride, which is harmless to microbes.
+When Neutralise is added to chlorinated water, Vitamin C is rapidly oxidised by the chlorine and chloramine.
+In this process, the chlorine compounds are reduced to chloride, which is harmless to microbes.
 Chloride is also a micronutrient, required by plants at very low levels.

 Don't hold your garden back by using chlorinated water, allow it to thrive with Neutralise.

 Why should we be concerned about tap water chlorine for our gardens?

 Watering growing media or soil with fresh tap water (or a tap water made nutrient solution) will kill some of the root zone microbes, mainly at the surface and within the top 1/3rd of the pot.

 As the water is distributed over this area first, this is where most of the chlorine oxidising occurs and as is passes down through the pores and channels it will reduced into harmless low levels of chloride ions that the plants and microbes can use.

 Chlorine compounds also antagonise root growth of some plants, studies have shown reduced root growth and plant health in hydroponic lettuce when chloramine is present at typical tap water levels.

 Is tap water chlorine safe for use with microbial products?

 No. Chlorine and chloramine will make beneficial microbial products much less effective.
 If making microbial teas such as Biosys, using untreated tap water is a bad idea as the chlorine in the water will antagonise the organisms attempting to be activated in the water.